-Mrs. Michelle Miller, Operations Manager, has over 20 years of experience as an administrator in Christian education, both at the K-12 level and in higher education.
+Mrs. Michelle Miller has over 25 years of experience as an administrator in Christian education, both at the K-12 level and in higher education.
 She received her undergraduate degree from Cedarville University and her Master of Library and Information Science degree from Kent State University.
-It should come as no surprise that she enjoys a good book particularly when paired with a cappuccino.
-Michelle and her husband, Steve, have been blessed with two daughters; one an alumna, currently working on her graduate degree, and the other a current student and avid golfer.
-When not working, you can find her on a golf course watching her youngest daughter compete.
+It should come as no surprise that she enjoys a good book particularly when paired with an extra dry cappuccino.
+Mrs. Miller and her husband, Steve, have been blessed with two daughters who graduated from Xenia Christian / Legacy Christian Academy.
+One is at home with Jesus; and the other is a junior Honors student playing collegiate golf at Milligan University.

-Her penchant for details and desire for excellence serve her well in her current role at LCA.
-She is a seasoned ladies Bible teacher and lives out her faith with confidence knowing that "the eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His."
+Her penchant for detail and desire for excellence serve her well in her current role at LCA.
+She is a seasoned ladies Bible teacher and lives out her faith with confidence, knowing that "the eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His."
 (II Chronicles 16:9)